Federal Bureau Of Investigation (FBI)

 All applicants are evaluated on core competencies of collaboration, communication, flexibility/adaptability, initiative, interpersonal ability, leadership, organizing/planning and problem solving/judgment.

-The FBI Special Agent position requires significant commitment and dedication from you and your family, but it’s an experience you’ll never forget.
+The FBI Special Agent position requires significant commitment and dedication from you and your family, but it’s an experience you will never forget.
 As a Special Agent, you will join an elite team of people committed to the highest standards.
-Our team has a critical mission, and our people are sought after as some of the best in their fields.
+Our team has a mission like no other, and our people are sought after as some of the best in their fields.
+It’s no wonder so many corporations appoint FBI alumni in distinguished roles.

-- Have three years of full-time professional work experience (see work experience waiver for exceptions).
+- Have two years of full-time professional work experience (see work experience waiver for exceptions).

 - Commit to serving as a Special Agent for a minimum of three years.

-- Successfully complete approximately 20 weeks of employment as a Special Agent trainee, while housed at the FBI Academy in Quantico, VA.
+- Successfully complete approximately 20 weeks of employment as a Special Agent trainee, while housed at the FBI Academy.

 - Work a minimum of a 50-hour workweek, which may include odd hours, and be on call 24/7, including holidays and weekends.